1911 Auckland Rugby League season: Eden Ramblers formed

 The senior competition saw the addition of the Eden Ramblers who had been formed in April.
 A meeting was held at the Avondale Public Hall on Wednesday 26 April with Mr John Bollard, MP presiding over it.
 He was elected president and chairman, and the name Eden Ramblers was chosen along with the colours or green and gold.
 The following officers were selected: Hon Secretary, Mr B Boone; Management Committee, W. A. Cummings, J Eddoes, W Fairweather, M Morrow, and J Denyer.
 The membership was close to 50 and they were to begin their training for the season ahead on 29 April with a joint practice with Ponsonby United at Victoria Park.

 Rugby union converts

 At the start of the season George Gillett, Arthur Francis, Alan Blakey, and Frank Morse all switched codes.
 Gillett and Francis had both played for the All Blacks for several seasons and were joining the Newton Rangers along with Blakey who was a well known Auckland rugby player.
 Morse was joining the City Rovers.
 Gillett, Francis, and Morse would all go on to represent the Kiwi's.

 Representative season

-It featured a representative program in August and September where Auckland played nine matches including two against the New Zealand side.
+It featured a representative programme in August and September where Auckland played nine matches including two against the New Zealand side.
 They won eight and lost one.
 Their first match saw them lose to New Zealand however they rattled off consecutive wins against New Zealand (6 weeks later), Wellington, Lower Waikato, Hawke's Bay, Nelson, Taranaki, Hawke's Bay Māori, and a Country team from Waihi & Rotorua.